 Surgery is done through a few small incisions in the scalp, above the hairline.
 A tunnel is made underneath the forehead to free up all the ligament holding it down and sutures or fixation plates are used to lift the brow.
-This surgery is usually done under general anaesthesia (asleep) by the plastic surgeons and may be more suitable for younger patients.
+This surgery is usually done under general anaesthesia (asleep) and may be more suitable for younger patients.